Josue87/gotator/README.md

 To filter the result and remove possible duplicates:

 ```
-gotator -sub domains.txt -perm permutations.txt -depth 3 -numbers 10 -md | -uniq > output2.txt
+gotator -sub domains.txt -perm permutations.txt -depth 3 -numbers 10 -md | uniq > output2.txt
 ```

-Change uniq to sort -u of the previous command if you want to sort them.
+Change `uniq` to `sort -u` of the previous command if you want to sort them.
+(Not recommended due to time)

 **Note**: If you are compiling locally don't forget the ./ in front of your binary!